 This post contains affiliate links.
 This means if you click on them, I make a little money. : )

 Have you heard about the Debt Snowball Method for debt reduction?
 It’s a great system to get rid of debt, and it’s worked great for me.
+I have always tried to be careful with debt (and did a pretty good job for most of my life), but ended up getting sucked into the debt trap anyway.
+What a nightmare!
+But the best way that I have found to get rid of debt is by using the debt snowball.
 Here are some of the things I have learned about how get the most out of it:

 - Write out your debts – Ouch!
 This can be a little painful.
 Facing the facts about how deep you are in debt is not fun, trust me.
 But it needs to be done!
 You need to have a clear picture of your starting point, otherwise you will not have a clear picture of your course of action.
 You wouldn’t attempt to run a race without knowing where the finish line was located, now would you? 🙂